Articles / If You Cannot Define Done, Do Not Automate Yet

 Make the outcome visible

 Quick test: if I asked three people on your team, "What does done mean?" would I get the same answer three times?
-If not, do not automate yet.
-I know that sounds harsh, but it will save you money.

 The trap that gets teams stuck

 A team says, "We should automate onboarding."
 Or, "We should automate invoicing."
-That might be true, but it is not a plan.

 A real example

-Let’s say you want to automate onboarding.
+Say you want to automate onboarding.
 You build a Zap that sends a welcome email after payment.
 Great.

 What "done" really is